From Monge-Ampere equations to envelopes and geodesic rays in the zero temperature limit

-An intriguing aspect of the proof of the $L^{1}-$convergence result (already in the Kähler case) is that it needs some \emph{a priori }regularity information about $u_{\theta},$ namely that its Monge-Ampère measure has finite entropy.
-This is a weaker property then having a bounded Laplacian and it is thus a consequence of the results in \cite{b-d}.
-But it would certainly be interesting to have a direct proof of the $L^{1}-$convergence, which does not invoke the regularity results in \cite{b-d}.
-This would then yield a new proof, in the case of a Kähler class, of the regularity result for $u_{\theta},$ based on a priori estimates, while the proof in \cite{b-d} uses completely different pluripotential theoretic arguments.
-These latter argument involve Demailly's extension of the Kiselman technique for attenuating singularities (compare \cite{dem0}) and they have the virtue of applying in the general setting of a big class.
+In particular, in the Kähler case we obtain a new simple PDE proof of the regularity result for $u_{\theta}$ in \cite{b-d}, based on a priori estimates, which should be contrasted with the proof in \cite{b-d}, which uses completely different pluripotential theoretic arguments.
+These latter argument involve Demailly's deep extension of the Kiselman technique for attenuating singularities (compare \cite{dem0}) and they have the virtue of applying in the general setting of a big class.
 Conversely, it would be very interesting if a similar pluripotential theoretic argument could be used to establish the conjectural smoothness of $u_{\beta}$ on the Kähler locus $\Omega,$ thus avoiding the difficulties which appear when trying to use a priori estimates in the setting of a big class.
 There are certainly strong indications that this can be done (see for example Remark \ref{rem: apriori}), but we shall leave this problem for the future.